pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/config.md

 ## Accessing Configuration from Code {#code}

-Configuration values can be retrieved using either {{< pulumi-config-get >}} or {{< pulumi-config-require >}}.
+Configuration values can be retrieved for a given stack using either {{< pulumi-config-get >}} or {{< pulumi-config-require >}}.
 Using {{< pulumi-config-get >}} will return {{< language-null >}} if the configuration value was not provided, and {{< pulumi-config-require >}} will raise an exception with a helpful error message to prevent the deployment from continuing until the variable has been set using the CLI.

-The following example uses an empty constructor.
-If you are writing code that will be imported into a broader project, such as your own library of components, you should pass your library's name to the constructor.
-This string is used as a namespace for all configuration keys.
-Similarly, if you want to access the config of another library, such as the config for a standard library like `aws`, you should also pass the library's name to the constructor.
-The default constructor automatically uses the current project for that namespace.
+Configuration methods operate on a particular namespace, which by default is the name of the current project.
+Passing an empty constructor to {{< pulumi-config >}}, as in the following example, sets it up to read values set without an explicit namespace (e.g., `pulumi config set name Joe`):

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}